 We love our characters.
 They are like children, of our own creation.
 They are magical, mystical, they turn our fragmented ideas into stories and make what we write come to life.
-So of course we don’t want to give them too much trouble or allow them to do bad things.
+So, of course, we don’t want to give them character traits that will get them into too much trouble or allow them to do bad things.
 We want readers to connect with them, cheer for them, bond with them.
 And all of the above can be a big problem.

 Characters without trouble who do no bad things (have no flaws) are boring.
 And will take your story nowhere.
 Stories without conflict where the protagonist’s core beliefs and fears are challenged are without character substance and interest.
 We read to see people in big messes, people who strive to triumph over the worst that can happen.
 So what do you do?
 Push your character in every way that it counts.